-You’ve probably heard that a lot of women experience the need to clean and organise when they are pregnant.
+You’ve probably heard that a lot of women experience the need to clean and organize when they are pregnant.
 This need is often referred to as ‘nesting’.
 Some people believe that nesting is a sign that labour will start soon (they are wrong).
 If that were true, then I’ve been about to go into labour for 9 months.

 I’ve always been ridiculously organised.
 Maybe not to the same level of ridiculous as some bloggers I’ve come across, but not far off.
 My kitchen pantry was introduced to my label maker long before I was gestating.
 I think it was in my toddler years that I discovered how much time could be saved if every item I owned had a home and got put back in its home after use.
 Being organised has definitely served me well as a teacher, to the point I’ve offered courses in getting organised to colleagues in my school board, and have always attempted to instill good organisational skills in each one of my students.
 (If good organizational habits aren’t modelled at home too, well, I’m not a miracle worker!)